barumau/pandunia/epo/pandunia-epo.md

 bazisme - principo
 baze xulekan - bazlernejo
 bazar - merkato (bazaro)
-be ais - glaciiĝi (frostiĝi)
-be boli - boli
-be bum - eksplodi
-be cen - antaŭiri
-be dom - loĝi
-be duka - lamenti
-be dur - daŭri (dum)
-be fin - finiĝi
-be fobi - timi
-be gamo - emocii
-be gene - naski
-be halte - halti
-be hapu - taŭgi
-be kai - malfermiĝi
-be kux - kuŝi
-be mal - aparteni
-be mata - morti
-be retro - reiri
-be sel - devus
-be sona - dormi
-be supra - superiri
-be xuru - komenciĝi
 bebe - bebo
 bedingan - melongeno
 bega - fuĝi